zabertech/zaber-examples/src/motion_input_shaping/README.md

 A brief overview of the primary files:
 - [shaped_axis.py](shaped_axis.py) - Contains the ShapedAxis class, which allows the ZeroVibrationShaper class to be easily used with Zaber devices.
 It is recommended for most users to import this class into their code.
+- [shaped_lockstep.py](shaped_lockstep.py) - Contains the ShapedLockstep class containing the same functionality as ShapedAxis but for use with a lockstep group
 - [shaping_comparison_test.py](shaping_comparison_test.py) - Contains code for testing the ShapedAxis class.
 The script performs moves with and without input shaping and plots the resulting performance comparison.
 - [measure_vibration_test.py](measure_vibration_test.py) - Contains code for determining a system's vibration parameters.
 A movement is performed, plotted, and then overlaid with a theoretical damped vibration curve.

 Helper files:
+- [shaper_config.py](shaper_config.py) - Contains a ShaperConfig class to manage configuration and settings for the ShapedAxis or ShapedLockstep class.
-- [zero_vibration_shaper.py](zero_vibration_shaper.py) - Contains the ZeroVibrationShaper class, which is a basic mathematical implementation of a zero vibration input shaping algorithm.
+- [zero_vibration_shaper.py](zero_vibration_shaper.py) - Contains the ZeroVibrationShaper class, which is a basic mathematical implementation of a zero vibration input shaping algorithm through changing deceleration.
 Most users won't need this unless input shaping is being implemented on a non-Zaber controller.
+- [zero_vibration_stream_generator.py](zero_vibration_stream_generator.py) - Contains the implementation of shapers and generate the information required to execute a trajectory through a stream.
 - [damped_vibration.py](damped_vibration.py) - Contains the DampedVibration class, which is a basic mathematical implementation of a theoretical damped vibration response curve.
 Most users won't need this.
 - [step_response_data.py](step_response_data.py) - Contains the StepResponseData class, which is a helper class used for perfoming a move with a Zaber axis while capturing position data via the onboard scope.
 It is used in the other testing scripts.
 Most users won't need this.